DarqueWarrior/markdownmerge/docs/Merge-Markdown.md

----
-external help file: MarkdownMerge-Help.xml
-Module Name: MarkdownMerge
-online version:
-schema: 2.0.0
----

 # Merge-Markdown

 ## SYNOPSIS

----
-external help file: MarkdownMerge-Help.xml
-Module Name: MarkdownMerge
-online version:
-schema: 2.0.0
----
+Processes the files in -InPath and stores the final files in -OutPath.

 ## SYNTAX

 ## DESCRIPTION

-Processes the files in -InPath and stores the final files in -OutPath.
+Merges markdown files in -InPath and stores the final files in -OutPath.

 ## EXAMPLES